bitcoin/bitcoin/contrib/README.md

 Scripts and notes for Mac builds.

 ### [Gitian-build](/contrib/gitian-build.sh) ###
-Script for running full gitian builds.
+Script for running full Gitian builds.

 Test and Verify Tools
 ---------------------